dadi/api/README.md

 #### Creating the first user

 [CLI](https://github.com/dadi/api) contains an interactive "Client Record Generator" to help you create user accounts.
-Run the following command on the directory where you installed *API*:
+Run the following command in the directory where you installed *API*:

 ```bash
 cd my-new-api